SettleAPI/settle-developer-docs/docs/tutorials/implementation-and-integration/ecr-solutions.md

 ---
-title: Integrating POS
+title: Coffee shop POS integration
-description: Integrating POS solutions with Settle
+description: Coffee shop POS integration
 ---
 # Coffee shop POS integration

-## Example

-In this tutorial, (*the merchant*) we will integrate is a coffee shop that uses a mobile point of sale system which allows their staff to accept payments at customers' tables.
-They accept cash, card and Settle.
+**In this tutorial, *the merchant* we will integrate is a coffee shop that uses a mobile point of sale system which allows their staff to accept payments at customers' tables.
+They accept cash, card and Settle.**

 When a client wishes to pay with Settle, the POS generates a QR code for the customer to scan, which is used by the POS vendor to initiate a payment request.